adam-lafontaine/CMS/blog/posts/[014][Memory management].md

 }
 ```

 And that's it.
 That is everything you need to know about memory management.
-This example is the simplest that I could think of and is good enough for most situations.
+This example is the simplest that I could think of and is often good enough.
 It will not work in all situations, but if you understand how it works you'll always be able implement whatever is required.

 ### Class implementation